 Making visible the cultural values at risk from tree pests and diseases through arts approaches (TREESCAPES)

 The TREESCAPES project is a collaboration between the CCRI, Imperial College London and Kerry Morrison (artist), in association with Defra and the Black Environment Network (BEN), funded by the AHRC under the Follow-On Funding Highlight Notice Changing Landscapes programme.
-It will run from February 2020 to January 2021.
+The project began in February 2020, but had to be postponed due to the COVID-19 pandemic and lockdown restrictions.
+It resumed in February 2021 and will conclude in January 2022.

 Outcomes will include a Policy Brief and a Creative Engagement Toolkit – a reflective document of the creative process and methods, which will act as a toolkit for creative engagement, to inform other researchers seeking to incorporate arts research into larger inter/trans/un-disciplinary work or communities of publics seeking to identify the cultural values in their local landscapes.

-The project is led by Julie Urquhart and includes Jasmine Black and Paul Courtney from the CCRI, Clive Potter from Imperial College London and Kerry Morrison, an environmental artist.
+The project is led by Julie Urquhart and includes Jasmine Black, Alice Goodenough and Paul Courtney from the CCRI, Clive Potter from Imperial College London and Kerry Morrison, an environmental artist.

 ~ Project title: “Changing Treescapes: Making visible the cultural values at risk from tree pests and diseases through arts approaches”.